-For PhD and Masters by research applicants only, your proposed area of research must be in a field of research at a participating university with an Excellence in Research for Australia (ERA) four digit Field of Research (FOR) rating of 5.
-For a comprehensive list of FOR codes by university, visit the Australian Research Council's website.
+For PhD and Masters by research applicants only, your proposed area of research must be in a field of research at a Participating University with an Excellence in Research for Australia (ERA) four digit Field of Research (FOR) rating of “well above world standard”.
+Exceptions to this will be considered for FOR ERA rating of “above world standard”, provided the university Letter of Support accompanying your application comments on why the area of research should be considered and is above world standing.
+For a comprehensive list of FOR codes by university, visit the Australian Research Council’s website.

-For Masters by coursework applicants only, your proposed area of study must be in area of world-class standing.
+For Masters by coursework applicants only, your proposed area of study must be in an area “at or above world standard”.
 This may be demonstrated by drawing on resources from the University or other ranking resources.

 Your proposed program of study must contribute to the future of Australia in one of the Foundation's priority funding areas: Technology and innovation, Strengthening Australia-Asia ties or Enabling positive social change.

 A candidate does not need to have received an offer of a place at a participating Australian university prior to submitting an application, however, if an applicant is successful in being selected for a Future Leaders Scholarship, the award of the Scholarship will be conditional upon receiving official confirmation from a participating university of a place in the proposed program of study.

 We’re looking for Australia’s best and brightest.
 Your ability matches your drive – giving you the potential to make a lasting difference to Australia’s future.
 We want to help you realise this potential.
 To be eligible to apply, applicants must:

 - be an Australian citizen or permanent resident;

 - have completed an undergraduate degree within the last 5 years, or will complete by December 2017;

 - have achieved or are on track to achieve an average result of H1 or H2A equivalent;